pantheon-systems/documentation/source/content/guides/drupal-9-migration/04-migrate-manual-d9.md

 editpath: drupal-9-migration/04-migrate-manual-d9.md
 ---

-Create a new Drupal 9 site and migrate the code from an existing Drupal 8 site to it.
+This doc shows how to upgrade an existing Pantheon-hosted Drupal 8 site without Composer to a Drupal 9 site with Integrated Composer, by creating a new Drupal 9 site, and manually migrating the code from an existing Pantheon Drupal 8 site to it.

 ## Will This Guide Work for Your Site?